 I came to Palomar College in the fall of 1997, where I have been been happily teaching ever since.

 In 2003, at age 35, I was diagnosed with cancer.
 I spent most of the summer in chemotherapy, and I spent most of the time after that learning the truth of Robert Frost's words that "way leads on to way."
 My way eventually led to the road; in the summer of 2010, I set out alone on my bicycle--which I named "Rusty"--from Ocean Beach, California and two months later wound up at the Outer Banks of North Carolina.
 My memoir about that ride and other events in my life, That Hidden Road (Apprentice House, 2016), is available HERE).

-My two wonderful sons are now in college, and I only occasionally grumble about the fact that they're both taller than I am.
+So I continue to teach, and read, and remain engaged in my community and its issues.
+My two wonderful sons are now both of legal drinking age (i.e., grown), and I only occasionally grumble about the fact that they're both taller than I am.